John of Brienne: Co-ruler

 John landed at Acre on 13 September 1210; the following day, Patriarch of Jerusalem Albert of Vercelli married him to Queen Maria.
 John and Maria were crowned in the Cathedral of Tyre on 3 October.
 The truce concluded by Maria's predecessor Aimery and the Ayyubid sultan Al-Adil I had ended by John's arrival.
 Although Al-Adil was willing to renew it, Jerusalemite lords did not want to sign a new treaty without John's consent.
 During John and Maria's coronation, Al-Adil's son Al-Mu'azzam Isa pillaged the area around Acre but did not attack the city.
 After returning to Acre, John raided nearby Muslim settlements in retaliation.

 Although about 300 French knights accompanied him to the Holy Land, no influential noblemen joined him; they preferred participating in the French Albigensian Crusade or did not see him as sufficiently eminent.
 John's cousin, Walter of Montbéliard, joined him only after he was expelled from Cyprus.
 Montbéliard led a naval expedition to Egypt to plunder the Nile Delta.
-After most of the French crusaders left the Holy Land, John forged a new truce with Al-Adil by the middle of 1211 and sent envoys to Pope Innocent urging him to preach a new crusade.
+After most of the French crusaders left the Holy Land, John forged a new truce with Al-Adil by the middle of 1211 and sent envoys to Innocent III urging him to preach a new crusade.

 Conflicts

 Maria died shortly after giving birth to their daughter, Isabella, in late 1212.
-Her death triggered a legal dispute, with John of Ibelin (who administered Jerusalem before John's coronation) questioning the widowed king's right to rule.
-The king sent Raoul of Merencourt, Bishop of Sidon, to Rome for assistance from the Holy See.
-Pope Innocent confirmed John as lawful ruler of the Holy Land in early 1213, urging the prelates to support him with ecclesiastical sanctions if needed.
+Her death triggered a legal dispute, with John of Ibelin questioning the widowed king's right to rule.
+John of Ibelin was Maria's uncle and had served as her regent prior to her marriage to John.
+The king sent Ralph of Mérencourt, the bishop of Sidon, to Rome for assistance from the Holy See.
+Innocent III confirmed John as lawful ruler of the Holy Land in early 1213, urging the prelates to support him with ecclesiastical sanctions if needed.
 Most of the Jerusalemite lords remained loyal to the king, acknowledging his right to administer the kingdom on behalf of his infant daughter; John of Ibelin left the Holy Land and settled in Cyprus.

 The relationship between John of Brienne and Hugh I of Cyprus was tense.
-Hugh ordered the imprisonment of John's supporters in Cyprus, releasing them only at Pope Innocent's command.
-During the War of the Antiochene Succession John sided with Bohemond IV of Antioch and the Templars against Raymond-Roupen of Antioch and Leo I, King of Cilician Armenia, who were supported by Hugh and the Hospitallers.
+Hugh ordered the imprisonment of John's supporters in Cyprus, releasing them only at Innocent's command.
+During the War of the Antiochene Succession John sided with Bohemond IV of Antioch and the Templars against Raymond-Roupen of Antioch and Leo I of Armenia, who were supported by Hugh and the Hospitallers.
 However, John sent only 50 knights to fight the Armenians in Antiochia in 1213.
 Leo I concluded a peace treaty with the Knights Templar late that year, and he and John reconciled.
 John married Leo's oldest daughter, Stephanie (also known as Rita), in 1214 and Stephanie received a dowry of 30,000 bezants.
-Quarrels among John, Leo I, Hugh I and Bohemond IV are documented by Pope Innocent's letters urging them to reconcile their differences before the Fifth Crusade reached the Holy Land.
+Quarrels among John, Leo I, Hugh I and Bohemond IV are documented by Innocent III's letters urging them to reconcile their differences before the Fifth Crusade reached the Holy Land.